 There’s no doubt Lake Tahoe is gorgeous to look at, but there’s more to this amazing place than meets the eye.
 A lot of visitors ask us, “What makes the lake and the Lake Tahoe area so special?”
-There’s so much that we can’t possibly answer that question in a single blog post or conversation.
+There’s so much that we can’t possibly answer that question in a single blog post or just one conversation.
 However, we can share some fun facts about the area that will blow your mind!

 1. Lake Tahoe is deep enough to cover the Empire State Building.